By using this site, you agree to the Privacy Policy and Terms of Use.

 Early identification of sleep disturbance also presents an opportunity for prevention.
 Non-pharmacological interventions—positional therapy, pelvic floor physical therapy, sleep restriction protocols adapted for pregnancy, and cognitive-behavioural approaches—may reduce GDM incidence and offer the added benefit of improving pregnancy and postpartum outcomes.
 See our clinical updates section for more on evidence-based prenatal screening strategies.

-— Kuopio University Hospital and University of Eastern Finland research team, 2026
+— Kuopio University Hospital and University of Eastern Finland study, 2026

 Key takeaways

-• Sleep disturbances affect approximately 1 in 6 pregnant women and represent an independent risk factor for GDM, separate from conventional demographic and metabolic risk factors.
+• Sleep disturbances represent an independent risk factor for GDM, separate from conventional demographic and metabolic risk factors, according to the Finnish study.

 • The association is mediated by physiological pathways including reduced insulin sensitivity, elevated inflammatory markers, and hormonal dysregulation—all exacerbated in pregnancy.

-• Obstetricians should integrate sleep quality assessment into standard risk stratification protocols for all pregnant women, particularly those with additional GDM risk factors.
+• Obstetricians should consider integrating sleep quality assessment into standard risk stratification protocols for all pregnant women, particularly those with additional GDM risk factors.

 Frequently asked questions